sindresorhus/electron-dl/readme.md

 Type: `string`\
 Default: [User's downloads directory](https://electronjs.org/docs/api/app/#appgetpathname)

-Directory to save the file in.
+The directory to save the file in.

+Must be an absolute path.

 #### filename